hashicorp/terraform-provider-google/website/docs/r/cloud_scheduler_job.html.markdown

   (Optional)
   Specifies the time zone to be used in interpreting schedule.
   The value of this field must be a time zone name from the tz database.

+* `attempt_deadline` -
+  (Optional)
+  The deadline for job attempts.
+If the request handler does not respond by this deadline then the request is cancelled and the attempt is marked as a DEADLINE_EXCEEDED failure.
+The failed attempt can be viewed in execution logs.
+Cloud Scheduler will retry the job according to the RetryConfig.
+  The allowed duration for this deadline is:
+  * For HTTP targets, between 15 seconds and 30 minutes.
+  * For App Engine HTTP targets, between 15 seconds and 24 hours.
+  A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s"

 * `retry_config` -
   (Optional)